xtensor-stack/xtensor/docs/source/numpy.rst

 +-----------------------------------------------+-----------------------------------------------+

 More generally, one can use the ``xt::reduce(function, input, axes)`` which allows the specification of an arbitrary binary function for the reduction.
-The binary function must be cummutative and associative up to rounding errors.
+The binary function must be commutative and associative up to rounding errors.

 I/O